 \begin{corollary} Let $X$ be a smooth variety, and $\pi:Y\to X$ be a $G/B$-bundle admitting a section $\sigma:X\to Y$.
 If $H^1(X,\sigma^*R)=0$ for every $R\in \Phi^-$, then $\pi$ is diagonalizable.
 In particular, if $X$ is a Fano manifold of Picard number one, $\pi$ is diagonalizable if and only if it admits a section. \end{corollary}

-\begin{proof} Levi parts $L\subset B$ are Cartan subgroups of $G$, hence the action of $L$ on $\fn$ decomposes as a direct sum of subrepresentation of dimension one, each of them corresponding to a negative root of the group, and to a line bundle $\cO_X(\sigma^*R)$.
+\begin{proof} Levi parts $L\subset B$ are Cartan subgroups of $G$, hence the action of $L$ on $\fn$ decomposes as a direct sum of subrepresentations of dimension one, each of them corresponding to a negative root of the group, and to a line bundle $\cO_X(\sigma^*R)$.
 We then have the equality:

-from which we conclude the first assertion of the statement.
+from which we get the first assertion of the statement.

-For the second part, assume that $X$ is Fano manifold of Picard number one.
+For the second part, assume that $X$ is a Fano manifold of Picard number one.
 If $\pi$ admits a section then, in the case $X\cong \P^1$ it is diagonalizable by Grothendieck's theorem while, if $\dim(X)\geq 2$ the result follows by the first part of this statement and Kodaira vanishing.
 Conversely, if $\pi$ is diagonalizable then its defining cocycle is in the image of the natural map $H^1(X,H)\to H^1(X,G)$, for some Cartan subgroup $H$.
 Then the cocycle is also in the image of the natural map $H^1(X,B)\to H^1(X,G)$, which in turn implies that the flag bundle has a section (see Section \ref{ssec:stconst}). \end{proof}

-We may finally consider also the group $G'=L/Z(L)$, which is a semisimple linear algebraic group.
+Finally, we may also consider the group $G'=L/Z(L)$, which is a semisimple linear algebraic group.
 The image of $\theta$ into $H^1(X,G')$ defines a flag bundle on $X$, that we denote here by $\pi':Y'\to X$, fitting in the following diagram:

-Since a section of $\pi'$ gives a section of $\pi$, a direct application of Corollary \ref{cor:decompo1}, provides the following:
+Since a section of $\pi'$ gives a section of $\pi$, Corollary \ref{cor:decompo1}, provides the following:

 \begin{proposition} Let $X$ be a Fano manifold of Picard number one, and $\pi:Y\to X$ be a flag bundle, reducible with respect to some subset $I\subsetneq D $.
 Then the $G'/B'$-bundle $\pi'$ defined above is diagonalizable if and only if $\pi$ is diagonalizable. \end{proposition}